Tarique-B-DevOps/MISP-Kubernetes/README.md

 ### What the Script Does

 - Creates the namespace `misp-dev` and sets the kubectl context
-- Prompts you securely for secrets
+- Prompts you securely for secrets or read from environment variables for non-interactive mode.
 - Creates the required Kubernetes Secret and ConfigMap
 - Waits for the external IP to be provisioned and sets `BASE_URL` accordingly
 - Applies all component manifests (services, PVCs, deployments)